fieryhenry/tbcml/README.md

 To create a mod you will need some game files.
 To get them you can use the `Data Decryption -> Decrypt all game files` option.
 To decrypt server files you will need to use the option to `Download -> Download server pack files` beforehand.

-Then you will need to modify those files, to do this you can use this tool here: [BCGM-Python](https://github.com/fieryhenry/BCGM-Python) to edit cat, enemy and stage data.
-In the future this will be moved into this tool as well as with the ability to edit a wider variety of game files.
+Then you will need to modify those files, to do this you can use the features in `Edit Game Files`

 Once you have your modded files, use the option in the tool to `Mod Management -> Create mod from game files`.
 Then input the required information and select your custom files.